andycranston/pastebin/README.md

 converting fractional part of a float to binary in Python

+### ipwatcher.sh

+script that uses the fping command to see pingable IP addresses appear and disappear on a network segment

 ### lubuntu-setuserpass.exp

 expect script to login to a lubunt host and set a user password